COVID-19's US death toll to surpass Vietnam War: Is the fight against coronavirus a war?

-WASHINGTON — From being called a "war without bullets," by on doctor, to President Donald Trump declaring, bluntly, "we're at war" – the coronavirus for some has taken on a war-like quality.
+WASHINGTON — From being called a "war without bullets," by on doctor, to President Donald Trump declaring, bluntly, "we're waging a war against the invisible enemy" – the coronavirus for some has taken on a war-like quality.

 But as the nation's death toll looks to soon surpass that of American soldiers lost in the Vietnam War – roughly 58,000 – there are parallels to the efforts to slow the spread of the virus and sacrifices endured by the nation during wartime.